VisionR1/VisionR1/README.md

 ### Hi there 👋
-I’m looking to collaborate on translate Android apps.
+**I’m looking to collaborate on translate Android apps.
-Here For Request For Greek Translation https://github.com/VisionR1/VisionR1/issues/1
+Here For Request For Greek Translation https://github.com/VisionR1/VisionR1/issues/1**

+**Α few things about me**

-I have degree to mechanical engineer.
+- **I have degree to mechanical engineer.**

-All my life, I work with technology or anything related.
-Beside technology, I am interested in painting and music as a hobby.
+- **All my life, I work with technology or anything related, beside technology, I am interested in painting and music as a hobby.**

-I make different things like phone cases.
-In general I like constructions, like I have made a ring out of wood and others in this field.
+- **In general I like constructions, like I make different things like phone cases, and have made a ring out of wood and others in this field.**

-I like try to fix anything i see.
+- **I like try to fix or modify anything i see.**

-I'm like the Home Improvement
+**I'm like the Home Improvement**
 <!--
 **VisionR1/VisionR1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.